 Hoang has significant experience in representing banks and other financial institutions on financings for nonprofit entities, direct purchase and private placements of municipal and governmental debt, and letter of credit and liquidity facilities for variable rate bonds and commercial paper programs.

-Olivier Vuillod is an M&A and Private equity lawyer in Orrick’s Paris office.
+Olivier Vuillod is a partner in the Technology Companies Group in Orrick’s Paris office.

 Before joining Orrick, Olivier worked in the Corporate department of Gibson Dunn & Crutcher Paris.